Nonsensersunny/bit-data-mining/README.md

 # bit-data-mining
 Repo for homework of Data-Mining class in BIT.
+The homework includes 4 parts corresponding to the beginning of the class in 2 fortnights.

+- homework-1: Description of scenerios of Data Mining.
+- homework-2: Basic statistic description of data.
+- homework-3: Several distance computation methods application.
+- homework-4: Data analysis and pre-processing.